-Even the existence of the external world is beyond our ability to know.
-Philosophers, as we have seen, speculate broadly about the world and its laws.
-Hume insists that such speculation is unfounded.
-He proposes that philosophy be rid of such speculation.

-When we run over libraries, persuaded of these principles, what havoc must we make?
+- Philosophers speculate broadly about the world and its laws. - Hume insists that such speculation is unfounded. - He proposes that philosophy be rid of such speculation. - "When we run over libraries, persuaded of these principles, what havoc must we make?
 If we take in hand any volume - of divinity or school metaphysics, for instance - let us ask, Does it contain any abstract reasoning concerning quantity or number?
 No. Does it contain any experimental reasoning concerning matter of fact and existence?
-No. Commit it then to the flames, for it can contain nothing but sophistry and illusion (Enquiry, §XII.3, AW 600b).
+No. Commit it then to the flames, for it can contain nothing but sophistry and illusion" (§XII.3, AW 600b).

-IV.
 More Problems of Induction